 Row, row, row your boat

 After we refuel with lunch, we’ll head down the coast to Mornington.
 Aboard a kayak or atop a stand-up paddleboard, the quiet and tranquil beaches beckon us out to play.
 If you’re lucky you might spot a dolphin or two – we see them at least a couple of times a week.
 Not everyone is up for water activities so this is an optional part of the day and attracts and additional $15 fee if you choose to participate.
 If you’re not up for getting wet, we can point you to the nearest cafe or bar instead.

-We kick off the day by conquering the 1000 steps, then ride through to lunchtime on the purpose-built Yarra Valley bike trails.
+We kick off the day with a hike in Sherbrooke Forest and a walk in the Redwood Forest near Warburton.
 By this point, let’s face it, you deserve to relax – so the rest of the afternoon is spent indulging in the best food, wine and scenery around.